shellspec/shellspec/docs/shells.md

 * The old shell has been tested, but support may be discontinued.
 * Supported busybox shell is `ash` only. `hush` has many missing features and bugs.
+* pdksh 5.2.14 is still supported, but it has many bugs, too old and no more maintained.
+Not recommended for use.
 * Bourne shell is not supported.

 ### Packages